 Katie: It’s really enlightening having conversations with students who went from, “what’s endometriosis?” to seeing the recognition in their eyes as they realized that there is a friend who has a lot of symptoms that could potentially benefit from what they’d just learned.
 Knowledge truly is power, and seeing others realize the power they hold with this new information they’ve been given is inspiring.
 It gives me hope that we can change the dismal statistics that currently accompany the level of awareness around this disease.

-EFA: What advice would you offer for anyone who might be interested in volunteering for the EFA?
+Endofound: What advice would you offer for anyone who might be interested in volunteering for Endofound?